Skip to content

 Is Nitrate-Nitrite in my tap water?

-Nitrate-Nitrite has been detected in water systems across 11,086 ZIP codes.
+Nitrate-Nitrite has been detected in 85 Connecticut ZIP codes, above a limit or health guideline in 24.
 Whether it's in your specific water depends on your local water system.
 Enter your CT ZIP code at CheckYourTap.com for a free, instant report.

 What level of Nitrate-Nitrite is safe?